-Incidence And Parties Bound 2
+2. Incidence and Parties Bound

-- 2.1 Schedule C of this Agreement will apply to the University and all staff members employed by the University at the University's English Language Institute. - The terms set out in this Schedule will apply to any staff member as defined in clause 2 as 2.2 will the conditions and terms of employment in Parts 1 to 10 of this Agreement other than clauses 10 (Full-time Employment), 11 (Part-time Employment), 12 (Part-year Employment - Professional Staff), 13 (Annualised Hours Employment - Professional Staff), 15 (Casual Employment - Academic Staff), 16 (Fixed-Term Employment), 17 (Research Continuing Employment (Contingent Funded)), 18 (Appointment of Teaching Scholars), 19 (Senior Staff Performance Contracts), 22 (Probation - Academic Staff), 23 (Academic Staff Supervision), 31 (Job Evaluation Procedures), 33 (Overtime Meal Allowance - Professional Staff), 34 (On-Call Allowance - Professional Staff), 36 (First Aid Allowance), 44 (Overtime - Professional Staff), 45 (Shift Work - Professional Staff), 47 (Travel Between Campuses) and 69 (Redundancy).
+- 2.1.
+Schedule C of this Agreement will apply to the University and all staff members employed by the University at the University's English Language Institute as defined by clause 3.4 of this Schedule. - 2.2.
+The terms set out in this Schedule will apply to any staff member as defined in clause 2 as will the conditions and terms of employment in Parts 1 to 10 of this Agreement other than clauses 10 (Full-time Employment), 11 (Part-time Employment), 12 (Part-year Employment Professional Staff), 13 (Annualised Hours Employment Professional Staff), 15 (Casual Employment Academic Staff), 16 (Fixed-Term Employment), 17 (Research Continuing Employment (Contingent Funded)), 18 (Appointment of Education-focused Academic Staff), 19 (Senior Staff Performance Contracts), 22 (Probation Academic Staff), 23 (Academic Staff Supervision), 31 (Job Evaluation Procedures), 33 (Overtime Meal Allowance Professional Staff), 34 (On-Call Allowance Professional Staff), 36 (First Aid Allowance), 44 (Overtime Professional Staff), 45 (Shift Work Professional Staff), 47 (Travel Between Campuses), 48 (Academic Work Allocation) and 69 (Redundancy).

-3 Definitions
+3. Definitions

-- "DUELI" means the Deakin University English Language Institute.
-3.1 - 3.2 "ELICOS" means English Language Intensive Course for Overseas Students. - 3.3 "TESOL" means Teaching English to Speakers of Other Languages. - 3.4 "Staff member" means a person employed principally to teach ELICOS, TESOL or other nonaward English language courses in DUELI.
+- 3.1.
+"DUELI" means the Deakin University English Language Institute. - 3.2.
+"ELICOS" means English Language Intensive Course for Overseas Students. - 3.3.
+"TESOL" means Teaching English to Speakers of Other Languages. - 3.4.
+"Staff member" means a person employed principally to teach ELICOS, TESOL or other non-award English language courses in DUELI.

-Mode of Employment 4
+4. Mode of Employment

-- Staff members may be employed on either a continuing or fixed-term basis (either full-time 4.1 or part-time), or on a casual basis. - A full-time staff member is a staff member other than a part-time or casual staff member.
-4.2 - A part-time staff member is one who is employed to work a fixed number of hours per week, which is less than the weekly Ordinary Hours of Work for a full-time staff member.
-Entitlements under this Agreement, including the requirement to teach a particular number of hours, will be calculated on a pro-rata basis by reference to the staff member's Ordinary Hours of Work. - Full-time and part-time staff members may be employed on a continuing basis or for a period of Fixed-Term Employment.
-Fixed-term contracts other than for a staff member replacing another staff member on a temporary basis will be for a period of at least one year and one day.
+- 4.1.
+Staff members may be employed on either a continuing or fixed-term basis (either full-time or part-time), or on a casual basis. - 4.2.
+A full-time staff member is a staff member other than a part-time or casual staff member.

-- 4.5 A casual staff member is one who is employed by the hour and who works less than the weekly Ordinary Hours of Work for a full-time staff member. - 4.6 DUELI will during the life of the Agreement, ensure a staffing teaching profile that reflects a minimum of 25% ongoing staff, 35% fixed-term staff and a maximum of 40% casual staff.
-This will include a six monthly review of the number of positions that will be converted to continuing appointments based upon average number of DUELI classes per intake based on an average of 15 students per class.
-This will be calculated over the previous two years.
-This review will be undertaken at the middle and end of each year.
+- 4.3.
+A part-time staff member is one who is employed to work a fixed number of hours per week, which is less than the weekly Ordinary Hours of Work for a full-time staff member.
+Entitlements under this Agreement, including the requirement to teach a particular number of hours, will be calculated on a pro-rata basis by reference to the staff member's Ordinary Hours of Work. - 4.4.
+Full-time and part-time staff members may be employed on a continuing basis or for a period of Fixed-Term Employment.
+Fixed-term contracts other than for a staff member replacing another staff member on a temporary basis will be for a period of at least one year and one day. - 4.5.
+A casual staff member is one who is employed by the hour and who works less than the weekly Ordinary Hours of Work for a full-time staff member. - 4.6.
+DUELI will during the life of the Agreement, ensure a staffing teaching profile that reflects a minimum of 25% ongoing staff, 35% fixed-term staff and a maximum of 40% casual staff.
+This will include a yearly review of the number of positions that will be converted to continuing appointments based upon average number of DUELI classes per intake based on an average of 15 students per class.
+This will be calculated over the previous 12 months.
+This review will be undertaken at the end of each year.